imogenkinsman/slim_and_sassy/README.md

 Try restarting guard - this will usually get it to pick up new files it isn't watching.

-If that does work, check the extension names of your files.
+If that doesn't work, check the extension names of your files.
 Guard will only watch files that end with `.scss` and `.slim`.